Load non-Microsoft 365 data into a review set

 Not all documents that you need to analyze in Microsoft Purview eDiscovery (Premium) are in Microsoft 365.
 With the non-Microsoft 365 data import feature in eDiscovery (Premium), you can upload documents that aren't in Microsoft 365 to a review set.
 This article shows you how to bring your non-Microsoft 365 documents into eDiscovery (Premium) for analysis.

 If you're not an E5 customer, use the 90-day Microsoft Purview solutions trial to explore how additional Purview capabilities can help your organization manage data security and compliance needs.
 Start now at the Microsoft Purview compliance portal trials hub.
 Learn details about signing up and trial terms.

 Requirements to upload non-Office 365 content

-Using the upload non-Microsoft 365 feature described in this article requires that you have the following:
+Using the upload non-Microsoft 365 feature described in this article requires that you've the following:

-All custodians that you want to associate non-Microsoft 365 content to must be assigned the appropriate license.
+All custodians that you want to associate non-Microsoft 365 content to must have the appropriate license.
 For more information, see Get started with eDiscovery (Premium).

 An existing eDiscovery (Premium) case.

 Custodians must be added to the case before you can upload and associate the non-Microsoft 365 data to them.